tristanlatr/WPWatcher/README.md

 # If missing, default to No
 send_email_report=No

-# Whether to send warnings.
+# Whether to report warnings and track the warnings fixes
 # Will send WARNING notifications and will include warnings in ALERT reports
 # If missing, default to Yes
 send_warnings=Yes